irmen/Tale/docs/source/index.rst

 A random list of the features of the current codebase:

-- Runs on most Python implementations, but requires 2.7 or 3.2+
+- Runs on most reasonably modern Python implementations (2.7 and 3.2+)
 - game engine and framework code is separated from the actual game code;
   it can run different games from different directories (just one at a time though)
 - single-player I.F. mode and multi-player MUD mode (but no multiplayer server yet, it's just a difference in active features for now)
 - text console interface, GUI (Tkinter), or web browser interface, switchable by command line argument.
+- can load and run games/stories from a zipfile or from extracted folders.
-- I/O abstraction layer should make it not too hard to make another interface.
+- I/O abstraction layer to be able to create alternative interfaces.
 - wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging the game.
 - the parser is partly based on a heavily modified adaptation of LPC-MUD's 'soul'
 - the soul has 250+ 'emotes' such as bounce and shrug.
-- the command line input and the gui version both support tab-completion of commands. (command line requires readline/pyreadline for this)
+- tab-completion of commands (command line requires readline/pyreadline for this)
 - it knows 2200+ adverbs that you can use with these emotes.
 It does prefix matching so you don't have to type it out in full (gives a list of suggestions if multiple words match).
 - it knows about bodyparts that you can target certain actions (such as kick or pat) at.